-There are so many beautifully wonderful places I discovered when I researched Georgia.
+There are so many beautiful, wonderful places I discovered when I researched Georgia.
 It was so hard to choose, but I did.
 And I think Helen has earned its place on this list.

-If states where a college, I feel like Hawaii would be a party college.
+If states were a college, I feel like Hawaii would be a party college.
 I mean, the whole state is one big vacation, well except for the volcano.
 So Maui is my pick.

 Home of the potato.
 It may sound weird but my pick for this one is the Old Idaho State Penitentiary.
-I did get to pick Alcatraz so this is the next best thing.
-I like me some historic sites.
+I did get to pick Alcatraz, so this is the next best thing.
+I like me some historical sites.

 Readily available hot air balloon rides.
 Need I say more?